 - Complete the online application form (includes conversion section, if you are required to convert to an EASA licence)

 - You will need to submite all the documentation listed under You will need to provide before your application can be processed

 - A desk based assessment from a Flight Crew Licensing Officer or Assistant.

 - Following an acceptable assessment your licence will be processed signed and despatched.

-- We will contact you if we have any queries regarding your application and may keep your application pending while the additional requirements are met.
+- We will contact you by telephone or email, if we have any queries regarding your application and may keep your application pending while the additional requirements are met.